SOUTH AUSTRALIA, A PLACE OF 'WORLD-FIRSTS' AND 'ONLY INS'

 5. Visit Australia’s largest Outback mountain range, the Flinders Ranges

-If you’re looking for an Adelaide road trip idea, the Adelaide to Flinders Ranges road trip is a brilliant way to get up close and personal with the ancient landscapes found in Wilpena Pound National Park.
+If you’re looking for an Adelaide road trip idea, the Adelaide to Flinders Ranges road trip is a brilliant way to get up close and personal with the ancient landscapes found in Ikara-Flinders Ranges National park.
 Once you get to the Flinders, the outback isn’t too much further.
 Kati Thanda-Lake Eyre is a fabulous sight-seeing spot - during the rainy season when the lake fills, it's the largest lake in Australia and is considered an in-land sea.
 When you’re feeling thirsty after a day behind the wheel, stop off at one of the Outback pubs like Prairie Hotel or William Creek.
 The Explorers Way is the first leg of the Adelaide to Darwin drive and could be the beginning of an unforgettable journey.

 6. River Murray Dark Sky Reserve